-The SSV Report was compiled based on desktop studies including the SANBI BGIS Biodiversity Spatial Plan, vegetation maps (Vegetation map of SA (Mucina & Rutherford, 2006, as updated in the 2012 beta version and 2018 Final), NFEPA, land-use map, Google Earth imagery including historical imagery, CapeFarmMapper.
-This was done in combination with a site visit conducted on 10 April 2025 to investigate, identify, and evaluate potential impacts associated with the proposed development on the receiving environment.
-The SSV report was compiled by the Maboee Nthejane (EAPASA Reg.
+The SSV Report was compiled based on desktop studies including the SANBI BGIS Biodiversity Spatial Plan, vegetation maps (Vegetation Map of SA (Mucina & Rutherford, 2006, as updated in the 2012 beta version and 2018 Final), NFEPA, GoogleEarth imagery and CapeFarmMapper.
+A site visit was also conducted on 09 April 2025 to investigate, identify, and evaluate potential impacts, associated with the proposed development on the receiving environment.
+The SSV Report was compiled by Maboee Nthejane (EAPASA Reg.
 No. 2022/4942).